New-Christian-Bible-Study/swedenborg-collateral-literature/docs/setup/contacting.md

 # Contacting New Christian Bible Study

-If you wish to help with concordance cleanup effort, or need help in performing the cleanup, please visit the [New Church Bible Study contact page](https://newchristianbiblestudy.org/contact).
+If you wish to help with this effort to upgrade our collection of collateral literature, or have any questions about it, please visit the [New Church Bible Study contact page](https://newchristianbiblestudy.org/contact).